Avoiding SQL Injection Attacks

 SQL Injection is a technique that an attacker can use to cause malicious SQL statements to execute, using a legitimate SQL query as a channel.

-How SQL injection works
+How SQL injection attacks work

 This attack is possible when user-provided input is not handled in a safe way (either by properly sanitizing the input or by using SQL parameters to assign variable values).